endlos99/xdt99/ide/EDITORS.md

 Settings dialog for IDEA.

 On the Settings > Editor > Colors & Fonts > xdt99 tabs, you can customize the
-color scheme used by the syntax highlighter for assembly and BASIC programs.
+color scheme used by the syntax highlighter for assembly, GPL, and BASIC programs.

-On the Settings > Editor > Code Style > xdt99 tab, you can customize the tab stop positions for assembly programs.
+On the Settings > Editor > Code Style > xdt99 tab, you can customize the tab stop positions for assembly and GPL programs.

 Note that IDEA also supports different keymaps, including Eclipse and Emacs key bindings.
 You can also define your own key bindings.

-By default, the xdt99 IDEA plugin associates file extensions `.a99` and `.b99` with TMS9900 assembly and TI Extended BASIC, respectively.
+By default, the xdt99 IDEA plugin associates file extensions `.a99`, `.gpl`, and `.b99` with TMS9900 assembly, GPL, and TI Extended BASIC, respectively.
 To register additional extensions, add them in the Settings > Editor > File Types tab.

 Contact Information